Direct Debit payments can fail at various stages in their lifecycle.

 If you haven't done so already and would like to do some testing, please Request Sandbox Access

-Important: Endpoints may be extended from time to time and any changes we make will follow our Versioning and Backward Compatibility rules.
+Important: Endpoints and Webhooks may be extended from time to time and any changes we make will follow our Versioning and Backward Compatibility rules.
 This means that the code that you write today must be designed to be robust enough to handle any future changes (where a new object is added to (or removed from) a specific API response, for example).